ruanzx/devcontainer-templates/README.md

 npx bmad-method install  # Auto-detects and updates
 ```

-### 📋 Spec-Driven Development with specify-cli
+### 📋 Spec-Driven Development with spec-kit

-The **specify-cli** feature provides GitHub's spec-kit toolkit for building high-quality software with executable specifications:
+The **spec-kit** feature provides GitHub's spec-kit toolkit for building high-quality software with executable specifications:

 ```json
 {